Part 1: Caring for the Caregiver

 –Viktor Frankl

 Give yourself permission to take care of you.
-In order to better care for your loved one, you must learn to first care for the caregiver, and this includes managing caregiver stress.
+In order to better care for your loved one, you must learn to first care for the caregiver, and this includes managing caregiver stress and caring for the caregiver.

 November is National Family Caregivers Month!
 If you know a family caregiver in need of support, now is a great time to offer a word of encouragement or even to ask how you can help to reduce their stress.